Explicit coupling argument for nonuniformly hyperbolic transformations: Introduction

 It is well-known that the transfer operator associated to a uniformly expanding map enjoys good spectral properties.
 In particular, there are numerous methods for proving exponential decay of correlations for uniformly expanding maps, see for example~\cite{Aaronson,Bowen75,ParryPollicott90,Ruelle78,Sinai72}.

 Often, statistical properties of nonuniformly expanding systems are studied by inducing to a uniformly expanding one.
 Young~\cite{Young98,Young99} obtained results on decay of correlations for large classes of such nonuniformly expanding maps, as well as nonuniformly hyperbolic transformations.
 The rate of decay is related to the tails of the inducing time, with special emphasis placed on exponential tails and polynomial tails.
 Stretched exponential decay rates (amongst others) were obtained in Maume-Deschamps~\cite{Maume01}.
-The resulting decay rates have the form $O(e^{-cn^\gamma})$ or $O(n^{-\beta})$ where $\gamma\in(0,1]$ and $\beta>0$ are given explicitly, but the constant $c>0$ and the implied constants are not.
-An improved estimate of Gou\"ezel~\cite{GouezelPhD} in the stretched exponential case $\gamma\in(0,1)$ determines also $c$, but the implied constant remains nonexplicit as does the constant $c$ in the exponential case $\gamma=1$.
+The resulting decay rates have the form $O(e^{-cn^\gamma})$ or $O(n^{-\beta})$ where $\gamma\in(0,1]$ and $\beta>0$ are given explicitly, but the implied constants are not and nor is $c$ in the exponential case $\gamma=1$.
+An improved estimate of Gou\"ezel~\cite{GouezelPhD} gives sharp decay rates in the stretched exponential case $\gamma\in(0,1)$ but the implied constant remains nonexplicit (as does the constant $c$ in the exponential case).

 In this paper, we use an explicit coupling argument to obtain mixing rates with uniform control on the various constants.
 The main novelty in our results lies in the nonuniformly expanding/hyperbolic setting.
 However, even for uniformly expanding maps, we expect that our results have numerous applications, see for example~\cite{KKMsub1,KKMsub2}.